LinkedIn: Benefits For Traditional Businesses

 Using Social Sites to Create Backlinks to Your Business Website

-LinkedIn has become one of my best sources of business information and a great resource for potential customers.
-There are “secrets” to using LinkedIn – and now I am going to reveal the secrets to you.
+LinkedIn has become one of my best business information sources and a great resource for potential customers.
+There are “secrets” to using LinkedIn, and now I am going to reveal them to you.

-1. Fill out your profile completely – this means a current photo as well.
+1. Fill out your profile completely – this means you also need a current photo.
 LinkedIn’s profile area is really quite complete for an online networking site.
-If filled out properly you have a great opportunity to “shine”.
-Google will rank profile pages – This can be to your benefit or deficit – it is up to you.
-When searching for my name (Dotty Scott) I own the first 8 out of 10 listings on Google, with my Google Profile showing at the bottom of the page.
-All of these are either profiles at different Social Sites, Blog posts, or my website reference.
-The bottom line is trust – people do business online with people that have built up their trust and a complete profile is a great starting point for building trust.
+If filled out properly, you have a great opportunity to “shine”.
+Google will rank profile pages.
+This can be for your benefit or your deficit; it is up to you.
+When searching for my name (Dotty Scott) I own the first 8 out of 10 listings on Google, with my Google Profile at the bottom of the page.
+These are profiles on different social sites, blog posts, or my website references.
+The bottom line is trust – people do business online with people who have built up their trust, and a complete profile is a great starting point for building trust.

 2. Make sure your websites and blogs are listed in your profile as something other than “My Website” or “My Blog”.
 Use meaningful keywords for this text.
 If you need instructions to make this change here is a tutorial on customizing LinkedIn.